ltb-project/service-desk/docs/audit.rst

 Admin name
 ----------

-The admin name must be set into an HTTP header.
+The admin name is given by the authentication mechanism.

-Using Apache, we could use instead:
+But if authentication is disabled, you can define a HTTP header.

+Using Apache:

 .. code-block:: php

   $header_name_audit_admin = "Auth-User";

-Using Nginx, we could use instead:
+Using Nginx:

 .. code-block:: php